 I do not recall a single student with a disability, in my elementary or junior high classrooms.
 In high school, it was the same.
 I was aware of a man with Downs syndrome that frequented a local park of my childhood, and another, who biked around a park I used to walk through, when I was a young mother.
 I am ashamed to say, I never interacted with either of them, from a mixture of ignorance and embarrassment and fear.

 - That laws requiring children to be educated in the public schools, despite their disabilities, were not fully implemented, till after my childhood.

 - That before that became the law, public schools often just refused to admit these children.

-- That very often, these children were institutionalized, on doctor’s orders, with little consideration for family bonds or the child’s emotional needs.
+- That very often, these children were institutionalized, on doctor’s orders, with little consideration given, for family bonds, or the child’s emotional needs.

 - That often, the very existence of these institutionalized children was kept secret.

 Years later, in one of my law school classes, an older man sat in a wheelchair in the front row.
 Now that I think about it, he could hardly do otherwise.
 There was no way for him to sit in the higher tiers of the auditorium, since architectural accommodations, which we now take for granted, were not yet required by law.
 Even in a law school.

 I was a shy, far from confident woman in her twenties, with no life experience beyond school.
 I would much rather have faded into the woodwork, than be called on, in front of that class of 200.
 I sat high in the ozone rows, hoping the professor’s glasses prescription would not allow him, to recognize objects so far away, as life forms.

 Compared to me, this disabled man talked quite a lot.
 Voluntarily.

 Several times, he mentioned the Americans with Disabilities Act (ADA), which had yet to be passed by Congress and signed into law.
 And my ignorant brain nodded and thought, well, of course.
 He would be interested in that.